dbuyagaw/dexter/2911Protocol.md

 **About the Data Analytics Bootcamp**
 - What to expect in this bootcamp
+  - participation
+  - code of conduct
+  - Pair/ group work
 - Milestones/ Journey
 - Modules
-- Pair/ Group work/ programming

 **Getting familiar with Macbook**
 - Setting up the laptop